3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 ## 1.2.
 Introduction
 Volumetric Modeling is an efficient approach to encode geometrical shapes and spatial properties and is based on a volumetric description.
 Traditional, explicit modeling methodologies are based on surfaces (e.g. NURBS, triangular meshes) that describe the boundaries of an object.
-This is illustrated in Figure 1-1 a): a NURBS surface deliminates a region of space.
+This is illustrated in Figure 1-1 a): a NURBS surface delimitates a region of space.
 Figure 1-1 b) shows a triangular mesh that describes the same surface.
-In each case, the top paer of the described object is being shown transparently to allow viewing the "inside" of the described object.
+In each case, the top part of the described object is being shown transparently to allow viewing the "inside" of the described object.

 The volumetric modeling approach relies on a mathematical, field based description of the whole volume of the object.
 This is illustrated in Figure 1-1 c).
 Every point in space has a scalar (gray-scale) value.
 The iso-surface at value 0 describes the surface of the same object as in Figure 1-1 a).
 A section of this iso surface is indicated by the blue line.